 These include foods such as beans, lentils and chick peas and all of them are absolute nutritional superstars!
 They all naturally contain some sugar.
 Should you avoid them?
 No way!
 They’re rich in fibre, vitamins and minerals and are a filling way to add good quality carbohydrate to your meals as well as offering a source of protein as well.

-There is much confusion around dairy, its products and whether or not you should be eating them.
+There is so much confusion around dairy, its products and whether or not you should be eating them.
 Milk naturally contains sugar.
 That’s lactose and it’s completely fine to consume as part of a dairy serve and poses no risk to your health.

 Overall, if you don’t have an allergy (to the protein) or an intolerance (to the lactose), then it’s totally fine to include dairy products as part of a balanced diet.
 You don’t want to build your whole diet out of dairy, in fact, you only need a maximum of 2-3 serves per day.
 If you’d prefer not to consume it, that’s fine too.
 However, you may need some help ensuring that your diet meets your bodies calcium needs.
 An accredited practicing dietitian can help you achieve that.